some-tortoise/macroGas/README.md

 ## Getting Started

-1. Make sure you have R Studio installed on your computer.
+1. Make sure you have R Studio and required packages installed on your computer.
 2. To get started with the Salt Slug App, clone the repository by running the following command:
 'git clone https://github.com/some-tortoise/macroGas/edit/main/salt_slug_app.git'
 3. To get started with the Gas App, clone the repository by running the following command:
 'git clone https://github.com/some-tortoise/macroGas/edit/main/gas_app.git'
+4. To carry out missing data imputations, clone the repository by running the following command: 'git clone https://github.com/some-tortoise/macroGas/edit/main/gap_filling.git'

 ## Acknowledgments